 In 1774, the Jewish community abandoned the ancient cemetery in favor of a larger site nearby, and this “new” Jewish Cemetery remains in use today.
 It contains headstones, tombs, and monuments that date from the 16th and 17th centuries that were re-located from the old cemetery, as well as those from the 18th century to present day.

-Since 2023, the Jewish Community is undertaking urgently-needed heavy landscaping works to clear away decades of overgrowth around the cemetery’s tombs and headstones, removing and pruning precarious trees, and creating new pathways to allow better access to the cemetery’s 18th, 19th, and 20th-century sections.
-It represents a crucial step in the Jewish Community’s major undertaking to preserve and revitalize the cemetery and improve its accessibility and safety for visitors.
-These improvements will allow for the further identification and documentation of tombs and headstones, creating a renewed interest in and fostering better understanding of the importance of this Jewish heritage site.
+Beginning in 2023, the Jewish Community undertook urgently needed landscaping work to clear decades of overgrowth around the cemetery’s tombs and headstones.
+This included removing and pruning precarious trees and creating new pathways to improve access to the cemetery’s 18th-, 19th-, and 20th-century sections.
+These efforts marked a crucial step in the Jewish Community’s broader initiative to preserve and revitalize the cemetery while enhancing its accessibility and safety for visitors.
+The improvements also facilitated the identification and documentation of additional tombs and headstones, sparking renewed interest in and a deeper understanding of this important Jewish heritage site.

 In 2020, Save Venice’s Immediate Response Fund also allowed for debris removal interventions and damage repairs following the exceptional high tides that occurred in November and December 2019.